 We provide emergency cover outside normal office hours of 9.00am-5.00pm, Monday-Friday, covering evenings and overnight, weekends and bank holidays.

-- Phone: 01903 843239 (to contact an Approved Mental Health Professional, who will consider an urgent Mental Health Act Assessment - for all age groups)
+- Phone: 01243 642121 for urgent referrals for adults, including safeguarding or to contact an Approved Mental Health Professional, who will consider an urgent Mental Health Act Assessment - for all age groups.

 4 Accessible Information Standard